omerahm69/project-3/README.md

 ![Application](https://github.com/user-attachments/assets/d81dbccf-dfb8-4910-ba99-39f3cb7108b9)

-The survey data is from Kaggle, 2016 New Coder "2016-FCC-New-Coders-Survey-Data.csv" But due to the limitations
+The survey data is from Kaggle, 2016 New Coder "2016-FCC-New-Coders-Survey-Data.csv".
+The data contains about 1500 rows and 113 columns.
+It contains different types of data, numerical and categorical, as well as missing data.
+But due to the limitations of the terminal, I have chosen only 22 rows and 10 columns with no missing values.

+Testing:
-Testing: Validator testing
+Validator testing

 ![Skärmbild 2024-07-27 113528 Styling checker ](https://github.com/user-attachments/assets/ce814ff4-29fb-4607-92b6-de0e2a6842f6)

 Unfixed Bugs
 -It is the use of Pandas library to change the survey data into a data frame before doing analysis.
-When I deployed to the Heruku I realized that pandas packages are not included in the dependancies and I couldn't navigate through the application after deployment.
+When I deployed to the Heruku I realized that pandas packages are not included in the dependencies and I couldn't navigate through the application after deployment.
 - Since it is always common that survey data includes different types of data, like numerical and categorical and also some missing data.
-The idea was to deal with those kinds of data, seperate them and prepare the data seperately doing analysis, but I didn't manage to do that in this application.
+The idea was to deal with those kinds of data, separate them and prepare the data separately by doing analysis, but I couldn't manage to do that in this application currently.
 This will be fixed in the future.

 Deployment